bobbingwide/SB/readme.txt

 Donate link: https://www.oik-plugins.com/oik/oik-donate/
 Tags: blocks, FSE, Gutenberg
 Requires at least: 5.7
-Tested up to: 5.7
+Tested up to: 5.9.3
-Version: 0.1.0
+Version: 0.2.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Second Byte: Seriously Bonkers' experimental Full Site Editing theme.

 == Description ==
-SB is an experimental theme attempting to implement Full Site Editing (FSE) with Gutenberg blocks.
+SB is a Full Site Editing (FSE) theme with Gutenberg blocks.

 The "Second Byte" theme is required to replace the "Specially Built" Genesis-SB theme that is used in [seriouslybonkers.com](https://seriouslybonkers.com).

 Requirements:
 1. Implement Full Site Editing.
-2. Same look and feel as the Genesis-SB theme.
+2. Similar look and feel as the Genesis-SB theme.
 3. Find out what bits are missing from and/or not working in Gutenberg FSE.
 4. Implement on seriouslybonkers.com when stable.

 Contents:

 IMPLEMENTED:

-The `block-templates` developed so far are:
+The `templates` developed so far are:

+* 404.html - Not found page
 * index.html - default template when no others found
+* page-sb.html - Custom template for the react-SB page
+* page-submit-bigram.html - Custom template for the Submit Bigram page
+* singular-one-column.html - Custom template for one column main content, with sidebar
-* singular.html - Single bigram page - under construction
+* singular.html - Single bigram page

+The `parts` are:

+* 404-body.html - Not found main content
-* 404.html - Not found page - under construction
+* 404.html - Not found main content and sidebar

-The `block-template-parts` are:

 * body-and-sidebar.html - main content and sidebar
-* footer - Final full width footer
+* footer.html - Final full width footer
 * header.html - Displays the header: site logo, site title and tagline and search box
 * home-body.html - the main content - still under construction
 * main-menu.html - the primary navigation menu
+* metadates.html - post date and last update date
+* one-column-and-sidebar.html - custom template part
+* one-column.html - one column featured image and content
 * page-footer.html - 3 column footer widgets
+* post-author.html - styled post author block for singular
+* search-banter.html - search banter for the search template
 * sequentially-biased.html - sidebar widget
 * sidebar.html - sidebar widgets - under construction
+* singular-and-sidebar.html - main content and sidebar
+* singular.html - main content for singular
 * site-building.html - sidebar widget
 * social-links.html - at the bottom of the footer
 * structured-breakdown.html - first widget in the sidebar
 * summed-by.html - sidebar widget

-home-body.html now consists of three query blocks which are overriden in server side rendering to deliver:
+home-body.html consists of three query blocks which are overriden in server side rendering to deliver:

 - Hero section - query block to display the first bigram for the page